In this guide we look at the legal obligations of a business and the related compliance requirements that a business needs to consider.

 Large commercial organisations (companies and partnerships) based in the UK must comply with the requirements of the Modern Slavery Act 2015.
 This will not apply to most our our readers as the requirement is that businesses with an annual turnover greater than £36,000,000 must publish a modern slavery statement.

-However, the legal obligation extends to making sure that all companies in your supply chain also comply with the legislation.
+However, the legal obligation extends to making sure that each business in your supply chain also complies with the legislation.
 So you need to consider this if your business will supply a business whose turnover exceeds £36,000,000.
 That widens the net quite a lot.

 A final area for compliance that must be considered is the legal requirements of a business website in the UK.

-There are several pieces of legislation setting requirements that a business with a website must comply with.
+There are several pieces of law setting requirements that a business with a website must comply with.
 The compliance requirements are set out in detail in our guide to website legal requirements.

 Legal Obligations of A Business